 We rank vendors based on rigorous testing and research, but also take into account your feedback and our commercial agreements with providers.
 This page contains affiliate links.
 Advertising Disclosure

 Affordable, simple to use, highly scalable – there’s a lot to like about Mailjet.
-But although it promotes itself as a service set up for professional marketing teams who want to run high-volume campaigns, I was underwhelmed by some of its features, especially when compared to ActiveCampaign’s high quality, feature-packed plans.
+But although it promotes itself as a service set up for professional marketing teams who want to run high-volume campaigns, I was underwhelmed by some of its features, especially when compared to ActiveCampaign’s high quality, feature-packed plans1.

 Mailjet is Europe’s leading email solution – or so claims Mailjet itself.